Why Not Use a Free/Paid Email Provider?

 In order to register your own name servers (Glue records) with IONOS, you are required to have two different IP addresses.
 The purpose of this is for server redundancy, which is always ideal.
 In an ideal setup, you have two servers, in two different data centers, on two different accounts/providers.
 Even better, your Master DNS runs on a third server pushing to your Slave DNS servers.
 In the world of servers, you can always do more to better prepare against disaster, but for the sake of simplicity, we are keeping this basic: one IP, one server.

-It’s recommended to use the IONOS name servers, since it is free to use, it doesn’t require an extra IP, and they have four-times redundancy.
+It’s recommended to use the IONOS name servers, since they are free to use, it doesn’t require an extra IP, and there is 4x redundancy.
 However, if you really want to use your own custom name servers you can get away with registering a second IP address ($5/month) and configuring it to the same server.

 Time To Get Started

-Access your IONOS Cloud Panel, click on your server to display the Plesk Admin area login.
+Access your IONOS Cloud Panel, and click on your server (under Infrastructure > Servers) to display the Plesk Admin area login.

 Configuring Your Own Name Server (optional)